rendall/icebreakers/QUESTIONS.md

   * What do you think the most important thing is for a workplace to have?
   * What do you think you contribute most to the workplace?
   * What is the first lie you ever told?
-  * What is the longest you’ve ever stayed in one job?
+  * What is the longest you've ever stayed in one job?
-  * What is the most embarrassing thing you’ve ever done?
+  * What is the most embarrassing thing you've ever done?
   * What is the reason you get up in the morning?
   * What is the strangest gift you have ever received?
-  * What is the worst advice you’ve ever given?
+  * What is the worst advice you've ever given?
   * What is the worst food you ever eaten?
   * What is the worst grade you ever got?
-  * What is the worst holiday you’ve ever been on?
+  * What is the worst holiday you've ever been on?
-  * What is the worst pick up line you’ve ever heard?
+  * What is the worst pick up line you've ever heard?
   * What is the worst trouble you go into as a kid?
   * What is your dream job?
   * What is your favorite strange food combinations?